-Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Mortgage Participation Certificates Offering Circular dated August 6, 2020, as it may be supplemented from time to time (the "PC Offering Circular").
+Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Mortgage Participation Certificates Offering Circular in effect as of the date of this Pool Supplement (including any applicable supplements or amendments thereto in effect as of such date, the "PC Offering Circular").
 This Pool Supplement incorporates by reference the PC Offering Circular.

 The PCs may not be suitable investments for you.
 You should not purchase PCs unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them, as described in the PC Offering Circular.
-This Pool Supplement supplements the PC Master Trust Agreement dated as of May 16, 2019 and constitutes the Pool Supplement within the meaning of that Trust Agreement for the PC Pool described herein.
+This Pool Supplement supplements the PC Master Trust Agreement in effect as of the date of this Pool Supplement, including any applicable amendments thereto in effect as of such date, and constitutes the Pool Supplement within the meaning of that Trust Agreement for the PC Pool described herein.

-You should purchase the PCs only if you have read and understood this Pool Supplement, the PC Offering Circular, any related Additional Supplement and any documents that we have incorporated by reference in the PC Offering Circular.
+You should read and understand this Pool Supplement, the PC Offering Circular, any related Additional Supplement and any documents that we have incorporated by reference in the PC Offering Circular before considering the purchase of the PCs.